 Cementing Process Control Improves Ops in Most Productive US Play

 CSI Technologies, a Wild Well Control company, developed a proprietary standardized process of engineering oversight and operations control to improve cementing jobs while lowering costs for operators in shale plays.
-The project, carried out in the Permian Basin, resulted in an average cost savings of $140,000 per well in cementing materials alone.
+The project, carried out in the Permian Basin, resulted in a cost savings in cementing materials alone.

 The Permian Basin cost-reduction project, which lasted 15 months, focused wholly on cementing operations and design.
 The actual cost of primary cementing is only a small percentage of the cost for each well—typically around 5%.
 However, the financial ramifications of poor primary cement work can be much greater.
 A poor cement job can result in difficulty with completions, delayed production, and potentially millions of dollars in remediation.

 "When tendering for cementing services, evaluating submissions for lowest cost is common," said Travis Baughman, CSI Senior Cementing Advisor.
 "It is less common that operators evaluate the cementing service's approach to slurry performance associated with region-specific challenges in reference to this cost.
 Drilling engineers are often provided very little information on the variety of technologies available to them regarding cementing optimization.
 Not only do these options vary significantly in performance, but can have a large impact on operational costs."

 First drilled commercially in 1920, the Permian Basin is famous for providing half of the world's oil and gas production during World War II, fueling the land, sea, and air military vehicles used by Allies to win the war.
 And the Permian's robust offerings continue to bolster the economy.
 During the industry downturn that began in 2015, high-producing wells and cost-effective operations allowed Permian-based operators to make a profit in a market that saw oil prices around $40/barrel.